-Hi everyone, here are our recommended titles for the week.
+Hi everyone, here are our recommended reads for the week!

-*More information on the three catalogs is found at the end of the list of recommended reads*
+*More information on the three catalogs and available formats is found at the end of the list of recommended reads*

 Weekly Suggested Reading postings are published on Tuesdays.

 And the next Suggested Reading posting will be published on Tuesday, September 27, 2022.

 September 18 – 24, 2022 is Banned Book Week; which is a big deal in Library Land!